SexyCodicology/DMMapp-Digitized-Medieval-Manuscripts-app/README.md

 Welcome to the Digitized Medieval Manuscripts app (DMMapp) repository!
 This project is designed to simplify access to digitized medieval manuscripts: it provides a user-friendly interface for browsing and searching through a vast collection of digitized repositories and providing links to the collections.

+## ⚠️ Sunsetting Notice

+This project has entered its End-of-Life phase as of 2025-12-01.

+**Future Strategy:** Future updates will focus strictly on making the application ready for adoption by other developers and maintainers.
+We encourage the community to fork and continue this work.

 <a href="https://digitizedmedievalmanuscripts.org" target="_blank">